goadesign/goa.design/content/blog/hello-goa.md

 +++

-Today I'm very excited to announce the release of [goa v1.0.0](https://github.com/goadesign/goa/releases/tag/v1.0.0).
+Today I'm very excited to announce the release of [goa v1.0.0](https://github.com/goadesign/goa/releases/tag/v1.0.0). goa provides a design first approach for building microservices in Go.
 This release represents the culmination of 2 years of work spanning 5 complete rewrites.
 During this time goa evolved from being a pet experiment to becoming a strategic tool used by many organizations and with a striving and growing community.

 The reason for goa's success is clear: anyone working in an environment where multiple teams develop services concurrently understands its value immediately.
 In such environments developers need to